mohammadd71/GithubApp/Readme.txt

-This is a test project which had been builded inside android studio.
+This is a amazing test project which had been builded inside android studio.